storj/ipfs-user-mapping-proxy/README.md

     -e PROXY_PORT=7070 \
     -e PROXY_TARGET=http://localhost:5001 \
     -e PROXY_DATABASE_URL=<database_url> \
+	-e PROXY_DEBUG_ADDR=<[host]:port>
     kaloyanraev/ipfs-user-mapping-proxy
 ```

-`PROXY_PORT` must be set to the port number the proxy will listen for incoming requests.
+`PROXY_PORT` must be set to the port number the proxy will listen on for incoming requests.

 `PROXY_TARGET` must be set to the HTTP API URL of the IPFS node.
 The proxy will redirect all incoming requests to this address.

+`PROXY_DATABASE_URL` must be set to a Postgres or CockroachDB database URL.

+`PROXY_DEBUG_ADDR` can be set to a specific `[host]:port` address to listen on for the debug endpoints.
+If not set, the debug endpoints will listen on a random port on the localhost.